Code-Institute-Submissions/Geoskincare-Malaysia/README.md

       1. Allow user to fill in form so we can get in touch with them.
       2. Responsive on all device sizes.
       3. Carousel in Home Treatment page to show what type of nano-gun and serum is available.
+      4. Video in Home Treatment page to show how to use the nano-gun.
+      5. Promotion in homepage.
+      6. Social link to direct Users to social media page.

    - ### Features Left to Implement